cybercongress/cyber/pages/introduction to bostrom for ai geeks.md

 	-
 	- but the difference with openai is that [[$V]] give you lifetime subscription, not monthly -
-	- think of link as a link between every query request and answer response
+	- you can think of link as a link between every query request and answer response
 	- > currently 1 V allow to submit 4 cyberlinks per day depending on network load
 	- while you create cyberlinks your battery become less full
 	- your battery recover automatically if you are not creating links